 ‘It is by building great communities that we build great societies, and the first step is to give our communities the resources they need to flourish.’

 – W. Carnegie

-William Carnegie wants to fight to make sure that our communities are properly represented in the government and that every individual in East Calgary has a voice.
+William Carnegie wants to fight to make sure that our communities are properly represented in the government and that every individual in Calgary-Forest Lawn has a voice.
 He believes that the government should represent the best interests of its citizens, be transparent, and accountable.